20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Showcase Ceiling Beams with Integrated Systems

-19. Center Around a Smart Farmhouse Table
+19. Gather Around a Smart Farmhouse Table

 A large wooden farmhouse table serves as the centerpiece of a cozy rustic kitchen, surrounded by mixed seating and bathed in soft natural light.